 As if working hard is part of it now.
 The call centre.
 The security on the door at Primark.
 The night shift on reception at a Travel Lodge in a deserted night time business park.
 Was pop music not meant to inspire the escape?
 Rather than reify and shore up the monotony and drudgery of life. (“O Life… with all its thistles and thorns,” the Reverend Macleod of the Free Presbyterian Church of Scotland, the Zoan Chapel, Whitechapel, recently).
 The chorus to ‘Play Hard’ rides out over Mr Guetta’s remix of Alice Deejay’s ‘Do You Think You’re Better Off Alone?‘.

 I drift off into a reverie, imagining a vision of the future as a happy, well-fed inter-generational community of mixed-race and mix-cultured Londoners working hard on some outdoor task.
 Their cheaply printed tools assist with the work, rather than dominating or demeaning it.
 To make their labour more palatable, they are singing communally.
 To the unaccustomed ear, they sing what sounds like a layered but contemporary Gregorian Chant.
 It is actually an intricate vocal rendition of Alice Deejay’s ‘Do You Think You’re Better Off Alone?’

-What do any of us gain from a popular culture except a grim resignation to a stale aesthetic of mainstream-sanctioned rappers boasting over bland euro-house synth noises).
+What do any of us gain from a popular culture except a grim resignation to the stale aesthetics of mainstream-sanctioned rappers boasting over bland euro-house synth noises?
 They’ve just offered us the chance to win tickets to meet Taylor Swift in person.